The Entrance

 5. Indulge at dinner

 And indulgent dinner awaits at the Ocean Restaurant in nearby Blue Bay, with incredible views of the coastline as you choose from their premium wine list.
 Or try the lively Arabian Lounge for traditional Middle Eastern cuisine coupled with exotic Mediterranean cocktails or Lebanese coffee.
 For live entertainment and drinks with mates, drop by newly renovated The Entrance Social Club with its popular waterfront beer garden, live music events, and to watch major sporting events in Taffy's Sport Bar.
 Or enjoy mouth-watering modern cuisine and cocktails in Mrs May's Bistro and Bar.
-The Lakes Hotel, established since 1940 and super central to this town, with a newly renovated decor featuring a range of bars, family friendly dining space and sheltered beer garden.
+Meantime The Entrance for their 100% gluten free menu including share plates, pizzas, pastas and gluten free beers.
 Diggers @ The Entrance is also an award-winning venue perched on the hill before you head into the town centre, featuring a hotel, gym, café, live music and VROOM virtual reality experience.

 6. Venture to The Entrance North